Anchorage Personal Injury Attorneys

-However, serious injuries from car and motorcycle accidents, elder abuse, or fires are the kinds of injuries that might leave you completely debilitated and drained emotionally and financially.
+However, serious injuries from car and motorcycle accidents are the kinds of injuries that might leave you completely debilitated and drained emotionally and financially.
 These personal injuries are the injuries that bring on a maze of medical bills, insurance company paperwork, loss of wages, and a weighing concern about the person who hurt you and what to do about it all.
 At Kelley & Canterbury, LLC, we are dedicated to helping our clients through these overwhelming cases of personal injury.

 If you’ve been involved in a serious accident and suffered an injury, you and your family should be able to focus on healing.
 Unfortunately, the stress of dealing with insurers and bill collectors who are demanding that you pay the bills or admit to fault for the accident can make healing difficult if not impossible.
 This is where our personal injury lawyers come in.
 We are experienced in helping Anchorage families navigate personal injury cases and determine the next best steps for families after a serious accident or injury.

 After an accident, you might have big questions about whether or not you should file suit against the person responsible for your injuries, and what bringing a case against someone could mean for you.
 We are here to answer those questions for you and clear up any confusion about personal injury law to the best of our ability.
 We can start by explaining in more detail some of the most common personal injury claims in Alaska.